improv-wifi/website/src/code.md

 This page contains software development kits (SDK) and code samples to help you get started using Improv Wi-Fi in your projects.

-## Creating client applications that provision devices
+## Creating client applications to provision devices

 These examples will help you create clients that can provision devices hosting the Improv BLE service.